Use Customer Lifecycle Analytics

 Finally, Maria moves to the final piece of her Customer Lifecycle Analytics implementation, the NPS scorecard for contacts.

 Similar to the customer satisfaction scorecard, this one provides the latest NPS score provided by Ursa Major Solar, and the average NPS score provided by all the contacts.
-The scorecard also lists the question based on which the customers are providing
+The scorecard also lists the question based on which the customers are providing the NPS score.

 Using these scorecards, Shinje gets a good understanding of what each individual customer thinks about the company and learns more about how the customers have scored the company over time.
 He can then figure out which customers require extra attention at any given point of time.